 Once you have your processes mapped out, examine them for any steps, resources, or roles that don’t add value to your results.
 Take note of who is involved in which efforts and how they contribute to the big picture.
 Your value stream map should also show who is responsible for understanding and improving each part of your operations.

 Armed with your value stream, you can start refining each of the essential processes within your organization.
 This starts with streamlining the workflows used by your teams.
-Some of the questions to ask as you accomplish this include:
+Some of the questions to ask as you work through this step include:

 - Can you simplify the processes you use?
 This might mean consolidating steps or eliminating them altogether.
 You shouldn’t lose any time or energy to needlessly complicated procedures at any point of your production.